Heating Rates under Fast Periodic Driving beyond Linear Response

-The static part of $\tilde{H}^{(n)}(t)$ is nothing but the $n$th order truncation of the Floquet Hamiltonian, and the driving field $V^{(n)}(t)$ in the rotating frame is still periodic in time but its amplitude is strongly weakened at high frequencies.
-Therefore, it is expected that even if the driving is strong in the original frame, it looks weak in the rotating frame, and we can carry out the linear response calculation in the latter.
-This is our strategy of calculating the heating rate for fast and strong driving.
+We find that $V^{(n)}(t)$ satisfies the desirable property of periodic driving: $V^{(n)}(t)=V^{(n)}(t+T)$ and $\int_0^Tdt\, V^{(n)}(t)=0$.
+Moreover, the dressed driving field is strongly weakened at high frequencies: the amplitude of $V^{(n)}(t)$ is smaller by a factor of $(g/\hbar\omega)^n$ compared with the bare driving field $V(t)$, where $g$ denotes a characteristic local energy scale of the Hamiltonian $H(t)$~\footnote{For strong driving with amplitude $\xi$ much larger than any other local energy scale, we have $g\sim\xi$.}.
+It is therefore expected that even if the driving is strong in the original frame, it looks weak in the rotating frame, and we can carry out the linear response calculation in the latter.

+We remark that higher-order terms omitted in Eq.~(\ref{eq:H_rotating}) are smaller by a factor of $(g/\hbar\omega)^{n+1}$, and hence Eq.~(\ref{eq:H_rotating}) is justified when $(g/\hbar\omega)^{n+1}\ll 1$.
+On the other hand, our approximation breaks down when $g\gtrsim\hbar\omega$ (e.g. when the amplitude $\xi$ of periodic driving is greater than $\hbar\omega$).

 The dressed Hamiltonian can also be constructed in classical systems.
 Analytical expressions of $\Lambda_k(t)$ and $\Omega_k$ in quantum systems contain commutators of operators, and their classical counterparts are just obtained by replacing the commutator by the Poisson bracket, $(1/i\hbar)[\cdot,\cdot]\to \{\cdot,\cdot\}_\mathrm{PB}$.
 This procedure is justified by formally applying Floquet theory to the classical Liouville equation $d\rho(z_t)/dt=\{H(t;z_t),\rho(z_t)\}_\mathrm{PB}$, where $z_t$ represents the set of all the coordinates and all the momenta of the classical system at time $t$, $\rho(z_t)$ is the probability distribution in the classical phase space, and $H(t;z_t)$ denotes the classical Hamiltonian.
 See Ref.~\cite{Mori2018} for more details.